noctuakitty/kileacastilloportfolio/README.md

+# Kilea Castillo
-# portfolio2
+# Portfolio
-revamping portfolio,
-making it responsive,
-making it my own.
+Remaking my portfolio from scratch, making it responsive, making it my own.
+Bootswatch Slate used
+Pictures from my mothers facebook